Manu Tuiasosopo: Personal life

 Tuiasosopo is the father of former NFL quarterback, Marques, and running back, Zach.
 His son Matt was a utility player in Major League Baseball and is the former third base coach of the Atlanta Braves.
-He also has two daughters, Leslie, the University of Washington volleyball coach, and Ashley.
+He also has two daughters, Leslie, the University of Washington volleyball coach, and Ashley, who played outfield for the University of Washington softball team that won the 2009 NCAA Women's College World Series.

 His cousins are actor Navy, also a former football player, and Mike, a defensive coach at Kansas State University.
 Mike is the father of Lanea, who won Scholar-Athlete of the Year in 2019 at UCLA for her athletic performance on the women's crew team.